RMirek/Lichess_CompareRating/README.md

 # Lichess_CompareRating

 ## Description
-This program was made from the need of comparing the ratings between the players in time.
+This program arouse out of need of comparing the ratings between the players in time.
 It plots the change of the rating in time for any game variant and any user.

 ![alt text](https://github.com/RMirek/Lichess_CompareRating/blob/main/rwmmir_Marianczellini_Bullet_Blitz_Rapid_Classical.png)